kipurc/ClientSatApp/bluelist-mobiledata-cordova/README.md

 * [Cordova Getting Started Guide for IOS](http://cordova.apache.org/docs/en/3.3.0/guide_platforms_ios_index.md.html#iOS%20Platform%20Guide)
 * [Cordova Getting Started Guide for Android](http://cordova.apache.org/docs/en/3.3.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide)

-To test the app you need to have created a Mobile Cloud Boilerplate application with [Codename:Bluemix](http://bluemix.net) and you need to make a note of your application id.
+To test the app you need to have created a Mobile Cloud Boilerplate application with [IBM Bluemix](http://bluemix.net) and you need to make a note of your application id.

 ### Configuration